AntonOshurek/AntonOshurek/README.md

 my name is Anton and i'm Software Developer

-- 🔭 Currently working in Unicorn Poznań
+- 🔭 Currently working in citi
 - 🌱 Currently build movie app startapp

 - **technologies stack that I use every day**